Don't know How to End Your Letter?

 Because this sign-off signifies "hugs and kisses," it's probably best that you reserve it for letters addressed to those closest to you.
 It's definitely not meant for the bottom of your cover letter!

-How to End a Letter: Other Suggestions
+How to End a Letter: Sign-offs and Signatures

 Of course, there is more to understanding how to end a letter than just the sign-offs.
 You might be wondering how to punctuate your sign-off, what to include in your signature, or what P.S. stands for at the end of a letter or email.